USB Testers for cables & chargers

 -

-The tester is able to test the resistance of the cable!
+The tester is able to measure the resistance of the cable.
 (Using an external load that I made separately).

 -